-DDE's central commitment that there is a morally important difference between harmfully using someone as a means to an end and harming them as a mere side effect.
+DDE's central commitment is that there is a morally important difference between harmfully using someone as a means to an end and harming them as a mere side effect.
 DDE has been recruited to explain a wide range of familiar deontological judgments.
-For example, deontologists typically want to say that it is wrong to kill the one to save the five in the footbridge trolley case but permissible to kill the one to save the five in the standard switch trolley case, and many DDE defenders want to use DDE to explain these divergent judgments (Otsuka (2008)).
-Broadly, many defenders of DDE want to rely on DDE-style reasoning to support a wide range of moral discriminations in diverse contexts such as war (where bombing in order to kill N civilians is seen as morally different from bombing with the foreknowledge that N civilians will be killed), medicine, tax policy, etc.
+For example, deontologists typically want to say that it is wrong to kill the one to save the five in the footbridge trolley case but permissible to kill the one to save the five in the standard switch trolley case, and many DDE defenders want to use DDE to explain these divergent judgments (Otsuka 2008).
+Broadly, many defenders of DDE want to rely on DDE-style reasoning to support a wide range of moral discriminations in diverse contexts such as war (where bombing in order to kill civilians is seen as morally different from bombing with the foreknowledge that civilians will be killed), medicine, tax policy, etc.

 However, our arguments in this chapter suggest that use is far too widespread for DDE to be useful in making such deontological moral discriminations.
 For example, our arguments suggest that use occurs in both the footbridge trolley case and in the standard switch trolley case, and so DDE cannot be recruited to explain the moral difference between these cases.
 We argue that a relationalist view according to which different sorts of use establish different sorts of relationships and thus have different sorts of moral significance is superior to DDE in enabling us to make the sorts of moral discriminations that deontologists want to make.

-We then argue that the resulting view has many substantive and in some cases surprising implications in animal ethics.
+We then argue that the resulting view has many substantive and, in some cases, surprising implications in animal ethics.
 For instance, we argue on the basis of this view that experimentation on animals is morally similar to pest removal and that hunting animals is morally similar to purchasing meat at the grocery store.
+We bring these considerations to bear on the ethics of animal agriculture.
+We argue that farmers are not the only ones who use farmed animals.
+Ordinary consumers of animal products also use animals, even if they've never set foot on a farm.
+We argue that this use relationship bears directly on the moral question of whether consumption of animal products can be justified.